MariusZerni/project-4/README.md

     unique_together = (('user', 'role',))
 ```

-User_Skill is  similar to User_Role, creating a many-to-many relationship between a Person and a Skill
+User_Skill is  similar to User_Role, creating a many-to-many relationship between a Person and a Skill:

 ```py